 Consistent with so many other things in nature, you won’t be surprised to learn that, in this story, the Sun is the magician.
 As the heat of the Sun evaporates the water in the pea, the nutrients, protein and fiber get more and more concentrated until you have a little powerhouse superfood.
-In fact, a cup of dried Split Peas has 5x more plant protein than a cup of its younger plumper self.
-Let’s say that again (for dramatic effect), Split Peas have 5x more plant protein.
+In fact, a cup of dried Split Peas has 5x more plant protein and fiber than a cup of its younger plumper self.
+Let’s say that again (for dramatic effect), Split Peas have 5x more plant protein and fiber.

 Now, there is one more mystery to unravel.
 If peas are green, how do you get yellow peas (the ones you roast to make your spectacular snack, you say to yourself).
 Well, this goes back to those 20+ types of peas within the three main varieties.
 Yellow peas are just another type of Garden Pea.
 The reason we, at North River Dry Goods, roast yellow peas instead of green peas is that yellow peas have a milder underlying flavor which makes them a more pleasurable snack, in our humble opinion.
 No need to hide these little gems in mashed potatoes.
 In fact, they are insanely delicious in mashed potatoes, but that’s for another post.